Types of Degrees Agriculture Majors Are Getting

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.4%|

 Online Agriculture Programs

-In 2018-2019, 763 schools offered a agriculture and agriculture operations program of some type.
+In the 2018-2019 academic year, 763 schools offered some type of agriculture and agriculture operations program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|